polterguy/phosphorusfive/plugins/p5.types/README.md

 ### Helper Active Events for the date type

-Some types also have helper Active Events, such as for instance DateTime, which has the *[date-now]* and the *[format-date]* Active Event, which allows you to get the current date, and format a date object, supplying a *[cultur]* and a *[format]*.
+Some types also have helper Active Events, such as for instance DateTime, which has the *[p5.types.date.now]* and the *[p5.types.date.format]* Active Event, which allows you to get the current date, and format a date object, supplying a *[cultur]* and a *[format]*.
 Example code below.

 ```
-date-now
+p5.types.date.now
-format-date:x:/-?value
+p5.types.date.format:x:/-?value
   format:"dddd, yyyy:MM:dd HH:mm"
-format-date:x:/-2?value
+p5.types.date.format:x:/-2?value
   culture:NO
 ```